 - Include stretching and light resistance training for a balanced exercise program that will help to prevent injury and build muscle.

 SLEEP & CIRCADIAN RHYTHM

 Due to its restorative power, sleep has a tremendous influence on our immune function and inflammation regulatory signals.
-Quantity, quality and consistency of sleep pattern are all important.
+Quantity, quality, and consistency of sleep patterns are all important.